fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 #### What is the difference between this and the Supporter Program?

 The Supporter Program is a way to support the project and remove the supporter marks.
-It is for individuals that want to support the project but do not need the extra features or support.
+It is for individuals that want to support the project but do not need the support.
 It is a one time donation.
-No features are unlocked.

-The Professional plan is a paid license that allows you to use the software in a commercial environment that unlocks features and provides support.
+The Professional plan is a paid license that allows you to use the software in a commercial environment that allows for internal use and provides support.
 It is a monthly subscription.

 #### What happens if I run out of sites?